philip-reed/philip-reed.github.io/projects.md

 `VB.NET` `Oracle` `T-SQL` `Entity Framework`

 ### Customer Portal
 This project was to allow customers from around the world to log in to view the status of their orders.
 The complexity here was that order data was stored in 3 different locations globally, using 2 different ERP systems.
 This was abstracted away by creating an OData API, which mapped the data model for each ERP system to a common model which could be consumed by the customer portal.
 This was eventually flipped and the data for the orders was scraped from each location into a cental data warehouse closer to the web host to enable better query performance.
-The portal allowed customers to qet the current status of their orders, and perform stock enquiries.
+The portal allowed customers to get the current status of their orders, and perform stock enquiries.
 `C#` `ASP.NET MVC` `OData` `Oracle` `Microsoft Sql Server` `T-SQL` `Entity Framework 4`

 ### Trailer CCTV